Aboriginal culture & customs

 Cultural Protocols refer to the customs, lore and codes of behaviour of a particular group.
 Protocols are an important part of all cultures and exist to ensure that people behave and interact in an appropriate manner.

-There are two ways in which you can acknowledge the Aboriginal traditional custodians of the Randwick City Council area.
+There are two ways in which you can recognise the Traditional Custodians of the Randwick City Council area:

 Welcome to Country Ceremony

-A 'Welcome to Country ' or 'Traditional Welcome' ceremony is where an Aboriginal descendant or elected representative of the local Aboriginal group welcomes people in attendance to their land prior to a meeting, event or functio n.
-Recent Welcome to Country ceremonies are a modern version of a traditional ceremony that enables the custodians of the land to give their consent for the activity to take place of their lands and is a mark of respect from the organisers to the local Aboriginal community .
+A 'Welcome to Country ' or 'Traditional Welcome' ceremony is where an Aboriginal descendant or elected representative of the local Aboriginal group welcomes people in attendance to their land prior to a meeting, event or function.
+Recent Welcome to Country ceremonies are a modern version of a traditional ceremony that enables the Custodians of the land to give their consent for the activity to take place on their lands and is a mark of respect from the organisers to the local Aboriginal community.

 Acknowledgement of Country

-Acknowledgement of Country is where non-Indigenous people or and Aboriginal person who is not from the local area performs an Acknowledgement to Country to acknowledge and show respect to the traditional owners and custodians of the land and, like a Welcome to Country, is conducted prior to meetings, events and functions.
+Acknowledgement of Country is where non-Indigenous people or an Aboriginal person who is not from the local area performs an Acknowledgement to Country to acknowledge and show respect to the Traditional Owners and Custodians of the land.
+Like a Welcome to Country, this is conducted prior to meetings, events and functions.

-The following is considered an example of the appropriate wording for and Acknowledgement of Country, as endorsed by the La Perouse Local Aboriginal Land Council:
+The following is considered an example of the appropriate wording for an Acknowledgement of Country, as endorsed by the La Perouse Local Aboriginal Land Council:

 Information on how to book a Welcome to Country/Acknowledgement of Country can be found on the La Perouse Local Aboriginal Land Council website or calling their office on 02 9311 4282.